There’s much to see and do in Dalyan. And high up on your itinerary should be an exploration of the ancient ruins of Kaunos.

 - Kaunos is open daily: 08:30-19:30 from April to October.
 08:30-17:30 November-April.

-- Entrance fee in 2019 is 14 TL.
-(If you are a Turkish citizen or resident and you have a Müzekart, entrance is free.
+- Entrance fee in February 2024 is 70 TL.
+You can view the latest price on the Turkish Museums website.
+(If you are a Turkish citizen or resident and you have a Müzekart+, entrance is free.
 If you are visiting Turkey and have purchased a Museum Pass for the Aegean, you can enter Kaunos with this.)